hamadaabkry16/Dc-motor/README.md

 ## 5. PID Controller Performance (Closed Loop)
 A PID controller was designed in Simulink using the identified parameters and implemented on the ESP32.
-The plot below shows the tracking performance for a [Insert your setpoint, e.g., 150 RPM] step input.
+The plot below shows the tracking performance for different speeds.

 ![PID Controller Response](pid_response.png)